rizinorg/book/src/visual_mode/visual_panels.md

 ## Edit Values

 Either in the Register or Stack panel, you can edit the values.
-Use `c` to activate cursor mode and you can move the cursor by pressing `hjkl`, as usual.
+Use `c` to activate cursor mode, and you can move the cursor by pressing `hjkl`, as usual.
 Then, hit `i`, just like the insert mode of vim, to insert a value.

 ## Tabs
 Visual Panels also offer tabs to quickly access multiple forms of information easily.
 Press `t` to enter Tab Mode.
 All the tabs numbers will be visible in the top right corner.

-By default you will have one tab and you can press `t` to create a new tab with the same panels and `T` to create a new panel from scratch.
+By default, you will have one tab, and you can press `t` to create a new tab with the same panels and `T` to create a new panel from scratch.

 For traversing through the tabs, you can type in the tab number while in Tab Mode.

 And pressing `-` deletes the tab you are in.

 ## Saving layouts
 You can save your custom layout of your visual panels either by picking the option 'Save Layout' from the File menu of the menu bar or by running:

 ```
 v= test
 ```

 Where `test` is the name with which you'd like to save it.

 You can open a saved layout by passing the name as the parameter to `v`:

 ```
 v test
 ```

 More about that can be found under `v?`.